MoFEM/mofem-cephas/joss/paper.md

   has its own design objectives, and appropriate programming tools can be selected from a spectrum of solutions.
-Resilience of the `MoFEM` ecosystem is ensured since the underpinning components have dynamic and established groups of developers and significant number of users.
+Resilience of the `MoFEM` ecosystem is ensured since the underpinning components have dynamic and established groups of developers and a significant number of users.
   \autoref{fig:ecosystem} shows different components that are employed in the ecosystem including popular pre- and post-processing software.